laith-2020/aboutme/README.md

 4- As a user, I would like to know my final score so that I can know how well I did.

 * Keep track of the total number of correct answers.
 At the end tell them how many they got correct out of the 7 questions asked.

+5- pair programming lab04

+*Saad is the driver and me (Laith) is the navigator